 Exercising or training in the heat?
 Remember to stay well hydrated to avoid the risk of injury or illness

-Summer is here and with temperatures set to hit the 30s in parts of England this week, it is important to stay hydrated while working out or exercising in the heat – particularly if you are returning to training after lockdown.
+Summer is here and with temperatures set to hit the 30s in parts of England this week, it is important to stay hydrated while working out or exercising in the heat.

 Dehydration can cause a loss of concentration, negatively effect your energy levels and restrict your body’s performance, increasing the risk of injury.
 It can also lead to heat illness and, in extreme circumstances, exertional rhabdomyolysis – a muscle breakdown which causes kidney damage as there isn’t enough fluid available to flush out the myoglobin released into the blood.

 Harri Cizmic, Lead Strength & Conditioning Coach at the University of Bath, explains: “Studies have shown that a loss of just two per cent of your body weight in water through exercise can negatively affect your performance and your body’s ability to thermoregulate.